 Should you admit guilt to federal prosecutors?

 The straightforward answer is no. As mentioned above, you have a right to be protected against self-incrimination.
-However, if you sign a plea with the prosecutor in a government contract fraud case, then you may have an obligation to tell all (depending on the contents of your plea agreement.)
+However, if you sign a plea with the prosecutor in a high profile government contract fraud case, then you may have an obligation to tell all (depending on the contents of your plea agreement.)

 How does a plea bargain impact your future as a government contractor?